-Today was just one of those blah days.
-The toddler getting up at 4:45 a.m. pretty much set the tone.
+Today was just one of those days where you just feel like you’re going bananas.
+The kiddo getting up at 4:45 a.m. pretty much set the tone.
 We finally fell back to sleep, only to OVER-sleep and have to do the mad dash to get to school in time.
-And for some reason my hair today is so flat, it looks painted on.
-I’m bloated, cranky and feeling frumpy.
+And for some reason my hair today is so flat it looks painted on.
+I’m bloated, and cranky and feeling frumpy AF.

-Driving home in the rain from preschool drop off, I pulled up beside a car at a stop sign.
-I glanced over to see a man, about my age, crying behind the wheel.
+Driving home in the rain post school drop off, I pulled up beside a car at a stop sign.
+I glanced over to see a man clinging to the steering wheel, crying.
 It startled me.
-I shudder to think what horrible event has occurred in his life to cause him such grief.
+What horrible event occurred in his life to cause him such grief?
 I’ve been thinking about him all day.
+I can’t stop.

-I continued to shop, scanning the aisles wildly for the packet of Ranch Dip I needed for a recipe.
+I continued to shop, scanning the aisles for the packet of Ranch Dip I needed for a recipe.
 I looked in the salad dressing aisle.
 No powdered ranch mix.
-The toddler was practically hoarse from screaming so to speed things up, I asked a girl in a blue smock for help.
+The sleepy kid was two sips away from an empty juice box so to speed things up, I asked a girl in a blue smock for help.
 “Ranch dip?
-Ya.
-No. I have no idea where that is.
+Nope.
+I have no idea where that is.
 I’m from bakery.”
 Thanks.
 So very helpful.

 As I headed toward the checkout I heard a woman speaking to her son.
 I recognized her voice immediately.
-It took a moment to place her, but she was definitely a girl I worked with 20 years ago.
+It took a moment to place her, but she was definitely a girl I worked with twenty years ago.
 On any other day, I would’ve gone up to her and asked what she had been up to?
 Any other day.
-Today, because of my pancake hair, the scary shadows under my eyes, my too-tight pants and unruly child…I kept walking.
+Today, because of my pancake hair, the scary shadows under my eyes, the sticky juice pants and an unruly child…I kept walking.
 I am annoyed at myself for doing that.
 I want a do-over.
 Now I’ll never know how her life turned out.

 I lined up at the cashier, bypassing the self-checkout.
-The toddler and I always choose the self-check.
-She LOVES using the scanner and naming the various things we’re buying.
-It just wasn’t in me today.
-The toddler added a pack of gum, a box of razors and a lighter to the cart.
+We always choose the self-check.
+My daughter LOVES using the scanner and naming the various things we’re buying.
+But it just wasn’t in me today.
+When she thought I was looking she added a pack of gum, a box of razors, and a BBQ lighter to the cart.
 I’m wise to her tricks however and spotted these additions immediately and put them back on the shelf (I could ream off a dozen past items I did NOT catch in time).
-I hate those little dinky trinkets that line the check-out aisle to temp little fingers.
-Another great reason to go through the self checkout!